GoogleChrome/developer.chrome.com/site/en/docs/devtools/wasm/index.md

 Once you set up DevTools, you can:

 - Inspect your original code in **Sources** > **Editor**.
-- Pause execution with line-of-code [breakpoints](/docs/devtools/javascript/breakpoints/#loc) and step through your original source code, not the `.wasm` binary file.
+- Pause execution with line-of-code [breakpoints](/docs/devtools/javascript/breakpoints/#loc) and step through your original C/C++ source code, not the compiled `.wasm` binary file.

 And, while paused, you can: